 What can affect your hormone function?

 - a poor diet, high in processed foods, salt and sugar, places additional stress on your liver to detoxify waste effectively.
 This can result in the liver being unable to clear excess hormones produced with each monthly cycle.
-Take a look at our blog ‘How to love your liver’ for some tips to support your liver function.

 - exercise also supports the removal of wastes from the body, including those by-products of metabolism such as hormones.
 Therefore a lack of exercise can result in sluggish digestion, lowered liver function, and therefore a build up of hormones in the body, which can interfere with how well your reproductive system operates.